Proud SA Sport Supporters!

 Margaret Mead wrote, ‘Never believe that a few caring people can’t change the world.
 For, indeed, that’s all who ever have.’

-Three of our options team members put these words into practice when they decided to join their local Community Police group.
-After compelting their initial training, completing hours of patrols and assisting at scenes, they decided to specialise in Victim Empowerment, as first responders at crime and accident scenes.
+Three of our OIT team members put these words into practice when they decided to join their local Community Police group.
+After completing their initial training, hours of patrols and assisting at incidents, in 2012 they decided to specialise in Victim Empowerment (VE), as first responders at crime and accident scenes.

-It was a change of pace for our MD, Ann Clarke, and even more so for our trainers Chantal Gomes and Michelle Mackenzie, as they went through weekds of intense training by numerous professionals, examined case studies and particpated in role plays on giving Victom Support.
+It was a change of pace for our MD, Ann Clarke, and even more so for our trainers Chantal Gomes and Michélle MacKenzie, as they went through weeks of intense training by numerous professionals, examined case studies and participated in role plays on giving Victim Support.

 This has proved to be an on-going project as Dignity bag stocks need to be continually replenished, and additional useful items are being identified to be included!

 As Victim Empowerment and Support volunteers, Chanty, Ann and Michélle continue to work towards Margaret Mead’s definition of achievement, with the help of an increasing number of supporters.

 ‘I must admit that I personally measure success in terms of the contributions an individual makes to her or her fellow human beings.’
 Margaret Mead